 In conclusion, don't fast to lose weight, or because it's the current hype.
 Fast because Allah commanded you to do so.
+Fast so that you can attain His love.
 Fast so that you can truly worship Him, and not your 'inner desires'.
 Fast so that you can control your nafs, instead of letting it control you.
 Fast so that you can shield yourself from shayṭān and lust.
-Fast so that you can attain His love.
 Fast to become close to Allah.
 Fast for Allah.